Artful Homemaking

 This post contains affiliate links, which means I may make a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 Read my disclosure here.

-Before we get into the actual pantry staples list, I wanted to talk about where we purchase our groceries.
+Before we get into the actual pantry staples list, I wanted to talk about where we shop to stock the pantry.

 If you’re interested in learning more about Azure Standard, read my review and how-to post here!